-Fourteen wetlands within the Facility Site exhibit the function of production export.
-Wetlands in the Facility Site with this function contain relatively high ecological richness and a high structural diversity through the presence of multiple vegetative cover types.
-Wetlands that are seasonally or perpetually inundated, serve as habitats for amphibians, reptiles, freshwater fish, aquatic invertebrates, and as breeding areas for insects.
-These species are consumed by higher trophic levels, including birds, bats and various mammals.
+Within the Wetland Survey Area, 29 wetlands exhibit the function of production export.
+Wetlands in the Wetland Survey Area with this function contain relatively high ecological richness and a high structural diversity through the presence of multiple vegetative cover types.
+Wetlands that are seasonally or perpetually inundated serve as habitats for amphibians, reptiles, freshwater fish, aquatic invertebrates, and as breeding areas for insects.
+These species are consumed by higher trophic levels like birds, fish, bats, and various mammals.